ConnorKillackey/interview-prep/README.md

 #### Graphs

+a tree with cycles
+implement with adjacency matrix array of pairs

 abstract data structure that consists of nodes (vertices) connected by edges

 two nodes connected by an edge are called adjacent or neighbors